 Leah Faw

-Leah Faw’s scholarship explores issues of educational policy at the intersections of schools and cities, families, labor, and culture.
-Her dissertation explored homeschooling through the lens of mothers’ labor and their roles as educators; Faw has previously published on district hopping, feminist educational history, and the representation of schooling in popular culture.
-Faw is the co-chief emerita of the Berkeley Review of Education (BRE) and has worked as a researcher on the Central Valley School Discipline Learning Project, a statewide qualitative study that examined school discipline, climate, and culture across California.
-Faw received her PhD from the UC Berkeley Graduate School of Education.
+Leah Faw is a qualitative researcher at Policy Analysis for California Education who works with PACE Research Practice Partnerships.
+Her scholarship explores issues of educational policy at the intersections of schools and cities, families, labor, and culture.
+Her dissertation explored homeschooling through the lens of mothers’ labor and role as educators; she has published on district hopping, feminist educational history, and the representation of schooling in popular culture.
+She is also co-chief emerita of the Berkeley Review of Education and worked as a researcher on the Central Valley School Discipline Learning Project.
+Faw received both her MA and PhD in education, with a focus in policy, organizations, measurement, and analysis (POME), from the University of California, Berkeley.

 Publications by Leah Faw